Ali Rezai, MD

 Watson is a member of the Government Relations Committee of the American Academy of Neurology and formerly served as the chair of the Grassroots Working Group.
 He founded and chairs Runnin’ For Research, a charitable organization dedicated to headache and migraine disorders research.
 He has been the recipient of numerous awards, including the Palatucci Advocate of the Year award in 2017 by the American Academy of Neurology.

 Director of Research, Development, and Data Analytics

-Victor Finomore, PhD, is director of Human Performance and Applied Neuroscience research center at the Rockefeller Neuroscience Institute and assistant professor in the Department of Neuroscience at West Virginia University.
-Dr. Finomore is also Adjunct Professor in the Department of Chemical and Biomedical Engineering at the Statler College of Engineering and Mineral Resources.
+Victor Finomore, PhD, director of research, development, and data analytics, also serves as assistant professor in the WVU Department of Neuroscience and an adjunct professor in the WVU Department of Chemical and Biomedical Engineering at the Statler College of Engineering and Mineral Resources.

 Dr. Finomore received his BS degree in Psychology at the University of Dayton in 2003 and his MA (2006) and PhD (2008) in Experimental Psychology from the University of Cincinnati.

 Prior to coming to West Virginia University in 2018, Dr. Finomore served as Technical Advisor for the Warfighter Effectiveness Research Center at the United States Air Force Academy where he led a multidisciplinary team of scientists and engineers along with cadets to carry out cutting-edge research focused on improving human performance.
 Before his appointment at the United States Air Force Academy, Dr. Finomore was an Engineering Research Psychologist in the Warfighter Interface Division, 711th Human Performance Wing, U.S. Air Force Research Laboratory where he focused on multimodal displays, human performance, neuroergonomics, and advanced technology integration for Battlefield Airmen, Command and Control, and Cyber Operators.